 Ecclesiastic

-As part of Cadw’s threat-related assessment programme, this project reviewed the condition and significance of churches and chapels across southwest Wales.
-Many of the nearly 2,000 known sites…
+As part of Cadw’s threat-related assessment programme, these projects examined the survival and significance of holy wells across southwest Wales.
+The initial survey identified 188 sites, with field…

 View